-Temperatures in South Carolina have increased about 0.5°F since the beginning of the 20th century (Figure 1).
-The state warmed during the early part of the 20th century and then cooled substantially during the middle of the 20th century.
-Since then, warming has occurred but only recently have temperatures reached the levels of the 1930s.
-The number of extremely hot days (maximum temperature above 100°F) has fluctuated near the statewide average of 3 days per year since the 1990s (Figure 2a), following very high numbers in the 1930s and early 1950s and a period of below average numbers from the late 1950s to the late 1970s.
-Over the past 30 years (1984–2014), residents in the state capital of Columbia have experienced an average of 3.5 days per year with high temperatures exceeding 100°F, compared to a yearly average of 2.3 days between 1953 and 1983.
-In the very hot summers of 2015 and 2016, the number of days exceeding 100°F was 10 and 16, respectively, well above average.
-Very warm nights (minimum temperature above 75°F) have generally been above average since the early 1980s, with the highest 5-year average occurring during the most recent 2010–2014 period (Figure 3).
-The number of days below freezing (maximum temperature below 32°F) has been below average since the early 1990s (Figure 2b).
+Temperatures in South Carolina have risen more than 1°F since the beginning of the 20th century (Figure 1).
+The state warmed during the early part of the 20th century and then cooled substantially during the middle of the century.
+Warming has occurred since then, but only recently have temperatures reached the levels of the 1930s.
+The number of extremely hot days has been generally near average since 1980 (Figure 2a), following very high numbers in the early 1930s and early 1950s and a period of below average numbers from the late 1950s to the late 1970s; however, such days have been rare since 2014.
+Between 1991 and 2020, the state capital of Columbia had an average of 3.5 days per year with temperatures of 100°F or higher, compared to a yearly average of 2.4 days between 1961 and 1990.
+In the very hot summers of 2015 and 2016, the city experienced 10 and 16 extremely hot days, respectively, well above average.
+Statewide, very warm nights have generally been above average since 1980, with the highest 5-year average occurring during the 2010–2014 period (Figure 3).
+The number of freezing days has been below average since 1990 (Figure 2b).

-Average annual precipitation ranges from 80 inches near Lake Jocassee in the mountains of the far northwest to less than 39 inches at Wateree in the Midlands, the driest part of the state.
+Annual average precipitation ranges from 80 inches near Lake Jocassee in the mountains of the far northwest to less than 39 inches at Wateree in the Midlands, the driest part of the state.
 While isolated mountain areas receive large precipitation amounts, average precipitation for most of the Upstate is 45 to 55 inches.
-Average precipitation in the rest of the state is mostly 45 to 50 inches in the Midlands and 45 to 55 inches in the coastal Lowcountry.
-The high amounts of precipitation in the far northwest are due to moist air being forced up the mountains to higher elevations, while the slightly higher amounts along the Coastal Plain are due to sea-breeze front thunderstorms that occur during the summer months.
+Average precipitation in the rest of the state is about 45 to 50 inches in the Midlands and 45 to 55 inches in the coastal Lowcountry.
+The high amounts of precipitation in the far northwest are due to moist air being forced up the mountains to higher elevations, while the slightly higher amounts along the Coastal Plain are due to sea-breeze-front thunderstorms, which occur during the summer months.

-Annual precipitation has been below average during most years in the 2000s (12 of 16 years during 2000–2015).
-However, there is no overall trend since the beginning of the 20th century (Figure 2c) and a few years (notably 2003, 2013, and 2015) have been very wet.
-Since the start of the 21st century, the state has experienced a below normal number of extreme precipitation events (precipitation greater than 3 inches; Figure 2d).
-Of the last 15 years in South Carolina, 12 have been characterized by warm season drought conditions.
+Total annual precipitation has been below average during most years since 2000 but was above average during the 2015–2020 period (Figure 2c).
+There is no overall trend in annual precipitation since the beginning of the 20th century; however, a few recent years (notably 2015, 2018, and 2020) have been very wet.
+Between 2000 and 2015, the state experienced a below average number of 3-inch extreme precipitation events, but during the 2015–2020 period, the number was well above average (Figure 2d).
+Of the last 21 years in South Carolina, 15 have been characterized by warm-season drought conditions.

-Some of the major storm threats occurring episodically are hurricanes in the summer and fall and severe thunderstorms capable of producing tornadoes in the late winter and spring.
-The state ranks 23rd in the Nation for annual tornado frequency, with an average of about 24 tornadoes confirmed each year between 2000 and 2014 (compared to the number one state, Texas, with an estimated 127 tornadoes each year).
-Strong and destructive tornadoes occur two to four times each year.
+Major storm threats for South Carolina include hurricanes, which occur in the summer and fall, and severe thunderstorms, which occur in the late winter and spring and are capable of producing tornadoes.
+The state ranks 23rd in the Nation for annual tornado frequency, with an average of about 23 tornadoes confirmed each year between 2000 and 2019 (compared to Texas, ranked 1st, with an estimated 132 tornadoes each year).
+Strong and destructive tornadoes occur 2 to 4 times each year.
 Over the last decade, the state has experienced numerous billion-dollar disaster events involving severe storms, tornado outbreaks, hurricanes, and droughts.
-One notable event was the 2008 March tornado outbreak consisting of multiple category EF2–EF3 tornadoes occurring in the Columbia area, resulting in more than $45 million in damages.
+One notable event was the April 13, 2020, tornado outbreak, which consisted of multiple category EF3 tornadoes and the first EF4 tornado to hit the state since 1995.
+This outbreak resulted in more than $15 million in damages to the state.

-In early October 2015, torrential rainfall caused catastrophic flooding.
-The rainfall relieved the moderate to severe drought conditions of summer 2015 and shattered numerous 24-hour and 5-day total rainfall records.
-The state’s standing 24-hour rainfall record of 14.8 inches set during Hurricane Floyd in Myrtle Beach (September 16, 1999) was broken at White Birch Circle in Columbia, which recorded a 24-hour total of 17.7 inches on October 4th, with 15.1 inches falling in less than 10 hours in the morning hours.
-The previous record wettest 5-day period of 17.4 inches (Greenville, August 22–26, 1908) was broken at more than 40 locations, with the largest amounts being recorded at Mount Pleasant (Park West) with 27.2 inches (October 2–6); Charleston (Clark Sound) with 23.8 inches (October 1–5); Georgetown County Airport with 23.5 inches (October 1–5); Charleston (James Island) with 22.0 inches (October 2–6); and Folly Beach with 21.5 inches (October 2–6).
+In early October 2015, torrential rainfall caused catastrophic flooding in the central and coastal regions of South Carolina.
+While relieving the moderate to severe drought conditions of that year’s summer, the rainfall shattered numerous 24-hour and 5-day total records.
+The state’s previous 24-hour rainfall record of 14.8 inches (Myrtle Beach, September 16, 1999, during Hurricane Floyd) was broken at White Birch Circle in Columbia, which recorded a total of 17.7 inches on October 4, with 15.1 inches falling in less than 10 hours.
+The previous 5-day rainfall record of 17.4 inches (Greenville, August 22–26, 1908) was broken at more than 40 locations: 27.2 inches at Mount Pleasant (Park West, October 2–6), 23.8 inches at Charleston (Clark Sound, October 1–5); 23.5 inches at Georgetown County Airport (October 1–5); 22.0 inches at Charleston (James Island, October 2–6); and 21.5 inches at Folly Beach (October 2–6).

 Tropical cyclones and hurricanes occur less frequently than severe thunderstorms and tornadoes, but they have more destructive potential.
-Hurricane Hugo in 1989 was one of the strongest hurricanes (Category 4) in the state’s history, and at that time was one of the costliest Atlantic hurricanes (ranked ninth) ever.
-Wind speeds up to 120 mph were observed 200 miles inland, and the storm tide reached 20 feet, resulting in extensive damage including severe residential and commercial flooding, loss of life, and power outages, and other essential infrastructure loss.
-Damages were estimated at $8–$10 billion.
-Between 1901 and 2009, a total of 27 tropical cyclones made landfall along the coast of South Carolina.
-Although hurricanes are rare events in coastal South Carolina, Hurricane Hugo demonstrated the state’s vulnerability to hurricanes.
-Climate models project an increase in the number of the strongest (Category 4 and 5) hurricanes, accompanied by 20% more rainfall, by the end of the 21st century.
+Hurricane Hugo in 1989 was one of the strongest hurricanes (Category 4) in the state’s history and, at that time, was one of the costliest Atlantic hurricanes (ranked 9th).
+Wind speeds of up to 120 mph were observed 200 miles inland, and the storm tide reached 20 feet, resulting in extensive damage, including loss of life, severe residential and commercial flooding, power outages, and other essential infrastructure loss.
+Damages were estimated at more than $8 billion.
+Between 1901 and 2020, a total of 19 hurricanes made landfall along the coast of South Carolina.
+Although hurricanes are rare in coastal South Carolina, Hurricane Hugo demonstrated the state’s vulnerability to these events.
+Climate models project not only an increase in the number of Category 4 and 5 hurricanes but also an increase of 20% more rainfall associated with these storms by the end of this century.

-Little change in average annual precipitation is projected over the 21st century (Figure 5).
+Little change in total annual precipitation is projected over this century (Figure 4).
 However, any increases in temperature will cause more rapid loss of soil moisture during dry spells, increasing the intensity of naturally occurring droughts in the future.
 The resulting decreases in water availability, exacerbated by population growth, will continue to increase competition for water.